Resume Summary Guide: How to write a Powerful Summary for Resume [50+ Resume Summary Examples]

-The answer might surprise you.
-Research has found that for initial shortlisting of candidates, recruiters look at a resume for a mere 6 seconds.
+Research has found that when it comes to shortlisting the initial pool of candidates, recruiters look at a resume for mere 6 seconds.

 6 seconds!
 That's all you'll have to impress your recruiter or hiring manager.
 So, what do you do to ensure that you get the interview?

 One of the biggest opportunities that you have to impress recruiters is your resume summary.
 A resume professional summary or a resume summary statement is a short paragraph not exceeding 3-4 lines at the top of your resume, which summarizes your profile in the form of a professional summary for resume.

 You can judge its importance by looking at the position which it occupies on your resume - THE VERY TOP!

 A professional summary for resume is one of the most (if not the most) important sections in a good resume.
 It is the first thing a recruiter will see on your resume.
 In some cases, it can often decide whether a recruiter will continue with your resume or not.

 At this point, you may have a lot of questions like

 - How to write a professional summary for resume?